 Indicates the maximum number of values that may be assigned to the Role to which this Multiplicity is assigned.
-Must not be smaller than minOccurs unless one assigns a minimum value to maxOccurs, which indicates that there is no limit to the allowed number of values.that may be assigned.
+Can only take values between -1 and inifinity.
+Must not be smaller than minOccurs unless one assigns the value -1, which indicates that there is no limit to the allowed number of values that may be assigned.
 Default value 1.